vzhou842/victorzhou.com/content/posts/2019-04-01-disqus-to-commento.md

 - It's [configurable](https://docs.commento.io/configuration/frontend/).
 If you scroll down to the comments of this post, you'll see that the styling of the Commento integration matches the styling of the rest of the site.
 - It has an **Import from Disqus** tool that's easy to use.
 I was able to quickly migrate all of my old Disqus comments to Commento.

-Commento works great for me, but I'm not trying to say it's the right solution for everyone - there are several good, **_fast_** commenting platforms out there.
+Commento works great for me, but I'm not trying to say it's the right solution for everyone - there are several good, _lightweight_ commenting platforms out there.

 **Are you still using Disqus?** Did you know how much bloat it adds to your page?
 What's keeping you from switching?